coopdevs/coopdevs-treball-odoo-provisioning/README.md

   -h --host: LXC container host name.
 Ex.: local.lxc.org"
 ```

 **Name and host are required.** Default template is Ubuntu and default release is Xenial (16.04 LTS)

+# Installation instructions

+For the first playbook (sysadmin.yml) is needed have a `odoo` user with your SSH pub key.

+If you not have this user but have acces like root, you can use the `default_user.sh` script.

+#### Script to create default user.

+Execute the `script/default_user.sh` to create the `odoo` user and add your SSH key.

+System state:
+- Permit Root SSH login (modify `/etc/ssh/sshd_config`)
+- Access without password (copy your SSH key)

+### Step 1 - SysAdmins

+The **first time** thet execute this playbook use the user `odoo`
+`ansible-playbook playbooks/sysadmins.yml -u odoo`

+All the next times use your personal sysadmin user:
+`ansible-playbook playbooks/sysadmins.yml -u odoo`

+### Step 2 - Provision

+`ansible-playbook playbooks/provision.yml -u USER`

+USER --> Your sysadmin user name.

+### Step 3 - Deploy

+`ansible-playbook playbooks/deploy.yml -u USER`

+USER --> Your user name (not need be superuser)

+### Step 4 - Deploy custom modules

+`ansible-playbook playbooks/deploy_custom_modules.yml -u USER`

+USER --> Your user name (not need be superuser)